What to know about the flash floods in Texas that killed over 100 people

 Other massive flooding events have driven residents and business owners to give up, including in areas struck last year by Hurricane Helene.

-President Donald Trump said he would likely visit the flood zone on Friday.
+President Donald Trump said he plans to visit the flood zone Friday.

 AP photographers have captured the scale of the destruction, and one of Texas' largest rescue and recover efforts.